The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 For over 100 years, people have been exploring the vast and timeless beauty of this national park while hiking.
 For some routes, you can obtain hiking permits through the lottery system a year before the planned trip.
 In addition, reputable hiking organizers offer a variety of tours that facilitate the logistics of travelers and add benefits to knowledge and safety.

-“When people are in the wilderness, they like to know that they are next to someone who knows the routes, is trained in first aid, and knows how to communicate to help when needed.
-All of this is provided by the guides, ”says Andy Cronen, program manager for REI Adventures North America, who designs Grand Canyon tours with local guides.
+“When people are in the wilderness, they like to know they are with someone who knows the routes, has first aid training and can communicate to help if needed.
+The guides provide it all, says Andy Kronen, program manager for REI Adventures North America, who develops Grand Canyon tours with local guides.

 On the subject: Grand Canyon Park celebrates its 100 anniversary: an impressive PHOTO

-“There’s another aspect: wanting to be there with someone who can tell you everything you’re looking at, including natural history, geology, flora and fauna,” adds Cronen.
+"There's another aspect of wanting to be there with someone who can tell you about everything you're looking at, including natural history, geology, flora and fauna," Kronen adds.

-One of the most popular Grand Canyon hikes from REI Adventures is a 7-day tour that includes 2 nights at the legendary Phantom Ranch.
-Guide, food, permits and hard-to-find booking for the ranch are included in the tour price.
+One of REI Adventures' most popular Grand Canyon hikes is a 7-day tour that includes 2 nights at the legendary Phantom Ranch.
+A guidebook, meals, permits and hard-to-get reservations for the ranch are included in the tour price.

 The Grand Canyon Field Conservation Institute has been working with the National Park Service (NPS) for over 2,5 decades, “to provide educational opportunities that complement the efforts of park staff.”
 They offer day trips and multi-day trips, including trips with mules.